How Do I Childproof My RV's Slide Out Switches?

 But do not despair there is a simple solution out there.
 Master lock makes a Universal Wall Switch Lockout Cover

-(pictured at the top of this page) that you can easily install on most any wall switch.
+(pictured above) that you can easily install on most any wall switch.
 You should be able to install this over your RV's Slide Out Switches and use a small padlock

 to keep it closed.
 Installation should only require a screwdriver

 And yes this safety cover is only available in an attractive bright red color that includes a scary optional danger decal that you can install.
 You can even buy a matching bright red padlock

 which also includes it's own exclusive warning labels.
 Of course you do have the option of painting the cover a more pleasing color that better matches the decor of the interior of your RV.

 I believe this is probably the most cost-effective way of preventing the little munchkins from unexpectedly closing the slides on you, that is unless they figure out how to start picking locks. :-)

 Do you have any suggestions or comments on this topic?
 You can add them to this page by clicking on the "Click Here To Post Comments" link located near the bottom of this page.